 Please refer to the list of main subject classifications.
 More specific topics are listed under these main classifications.
 Be as specific as possible when making your selection.
 You may only select one topic.

-The case may not exceed 1000 characters (approximately 100 words with spaces).
-If the abstract is too long, it will not be successfully submitted.
+The case may not exceed 1000 characters (approximately 100 words, spaces are not counted).
+If the abstract is too long, it will not be possible to complete the submission process and it will not be reviewed.
 The online submitter application will automatically count any hidden formatting in the abstract when text is copy/pasted into the abstract body field.
 To avoid exceeding the character limits, paste only simple text.
 You do not need to include headings in abstracts that report case studies.

-The author listed first is considered to be the Presenter.
+The author listed first is recognized as the Presenter.
 Only the presenter will be included in the program.
+Presenters must be residents at the time of the meeting.

 The file attached to the application should not exceed 50 MB.
 The preferred format is a PowerPoint presentation saved as a PDF, which should be equivalent to no more than a 10-minute presentation.

-The attached file is for the review only.
+The file you will upload with the application is for the review only.
 If the case is accepted, presenters will be asked to prepare and submit a full PowerPoint presentation prior to the symposium.
-Do not upload a PowerPoint presentation now.
+Do not upload a final, meeting-ready PowerPoint presentation now; the committee requires a lower resolution document for the review process.

 Provide a succinct statement explaining why this study was undertaken or reported.
 You may use up to 250 characters (including spaces), approximately 40 words.